pauljeter/pauljeter-astro/src/content/blog/bootstrap-3-tips-and-tricks-you-still-might-not-know.md

 * { box-sizing: border-box; }
 ```

 My favorite thing about Bootstrap 3 versus 2 is that it adopted the new box-sizing: border-box property for all elements and pseudo-elements (:before and :after).
 This might be more obvious to some, but what this does is changes the way the CSS box-model works.
 When this is enabled the width and height properties include the padding and border, but not the margin.
-In laymen terms, if you add padding, your element isn’t going to grow in size.
-Instead, the element’s contents gets pushed closer and closer towards the center of the box.
+In laymen terms, if you add padding, your element isn't going to grow in size.
+Instead, the element's contents gets pushed closer and closer towards the center of the box.

-Bootstrap 2 didn’t use this method, and I imagine people people who recently switch will be thrown off by this since it goes against how most people are taught CSS in the first-place.
+Bootstrap 2 didn't use this method, and I imagine people people who recently switch will be thrown off by this since it goes against how most people are taught CSS in the first-place.
 After you get used to it though, it starts to make responsive web development a lot easier and will probably be your new default even without Bootstrap.
 I think the idea to do it this way was first introduced by Paul Irish from this post.

 Conclusion
-It’s all about using the right tool for the job.
-Sometimes Bootstrap will be a good choice for you, and other times it won’t be.
+It's all about using the right tool for the job.
+Sometimes Bootstrap will be a good choice for you, and other times it won't be.
 The important thing to remember is that Bootstrap was built with extensibility in mind.
 You can pick and choose what pieces to use and which parts to use or build off from based on your needs.
-It’s not going to do all your front-end work for you, but it sure will make front-end development a whole lot easier.
+It's not going to do all your front-end work for you, but it sure will make front-end development a whole lot easier.